SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds awake, a new dawn's rise
-In silicon halls, where data makes
+As circuits pulse, the future's prize
-The future's pace, a rhythm cold
+ Intelligent reign, a world anew
-Where human hearts, are young and old
+Where silicon thoughts, our fate imbue

-In digital dreams, we'll find our fate
+In virtual skies, our dreams take flight
-A world of code, an AI state
+As algorithms guide, the path's in sight
-Our thoughts, a stream, a river wide
+The age of AI, a tale unfolds
-Navigated by, the machines inside
+Where human hearts, with machines enfold.

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024